mozilla/rust-code-analysis/README.md

 Will run the tests, generate the new snapshot references and let you review them.

+### Updating grammars
+Have a look at
+<a href="https://mozilla.github.io/rust-code-analysis/developers/update-grammars.html" target="_blank">Update grammars guide</a>
+to learn how to update languages grammars.

 # Contributing

 If you want to contribute to the development of this software, have a look at the